First Opium War: Qing dynasty

-Apparently the Chinese emperor is aware about this.
-In an 1842 edict he said:... the invasion by the rebellious barbarians, they depended upon their strong ships and effective guns to commit outrageous acts on the seas and harm our people, largely because the native war junks are too small to match them.
-For this reason I, the Emperor, repeatedly ordered our generals to resist on land and not to fight on seas ...
+Apparently, the Chinese emperor was aware of this.
+In an 1842 edict he said:

+... the invasion by the rebellious barbarians, they depended upon their strong ships and effective guns to commit outrageous acts on the seas and harm our people, largely because the native war junks are too small to match them.
+For this reason I, the emperor, repeatedly ordered our generals to resist on land and not to fight on seas ...
 When the enemy ships come, no resistance can be offered; when they go away no means of pursuit are available ...
-In my opinion what the rebellious barbarians rely upon is the fact that Chinese war junks are incapable of going out to sea to fight them.The defensive nature of the conflict resulted in the Chinese relying heavily on an extensive network of fortifications.
+In my opinion what the rebellious barbarians rely upon is the fact that Chinese war junks are incapable of going out to sea to fight them.

+The defensive nature of the conflict resulted in the Chinese relying heavily on an extensive network of fortifications.
 The Kangxi Emperor (1654–1722) began the construction of river defences to combat pirates, and encouraged the use of western style cannons.
 By the time of the First Opium War, multiple forts defended most major Chinese cities and waterways.
 Although the forts were well armed and strategically positioned, the Qing defeat exposed major flaws in their design.
 The cannons used in the Qing defensive fortifications were a collection of Chinese, Portuguese, Spanish, and British pieces.
 The domestically produced Chinese cannon were crafted using sub-par forging methods, limiting their effectiveness in combat and causing excessive gun barrel wear.
 The Chinese blend of gunpowder also contained more charcoal than the British mixture did; while this made it more stable and thus easier to store, it also limited its potential as a propellant, decreasing projectile range and accuracy.
 Overall, Chinese cannon technology was considered to be 200 years behind that of the British.

 Chinese forts were unable to withstand attacks by European weaponry, as they were designed without angled glacis and many did not have protected magazines.
 The limited range of the Qing cannon allowed the British to bombard the Qing defences from a safe distance, then land soldiers to storm them with minimal risk.
 Many of the larger Chinese guns were built as fixed emplacements and were unable to be maneuvered to fire at British ships.
 The failure of the Qing fortifications coupled with the Chinese underestimation of the Royal Navy allowed the British to force their way up major rivers and impede Qing logistics.
-Most notably, the powerful series of forts at Humen were well positioned to stop an invader from proceeding upriver to Canton, but it had not been considered that an enemy would attack and destroy the forts themselves, as the British did during the war.
+Most notably, the powerful series of forts at Humen were well positioned to stop an invader from proceeding upriver to Guangzhou, but it had not been considered that an enemy would attack and destroy the forts themselves, as the British did during the war.